priceline/design-system/CONTRIBUTING.md

 - Run `npm run publish` to publish the updated packages with Lerna.
 - Do not run `npm publish` on it's own.

-To set the packages to the same SemVer/custom tag run `npm run publish` and follow the prompts from the lerna-cli.
+To set the packages to the same SemVer/custom tag, run `npm run publish` and follow the prompts from the lerna-cli.

 To set the SemVer for each package individually run `npm run publish -- --independent` and the lerna-cli will prompt and ask the SemVer/custom tag for each package individually.